Blockchain Types Classification

 • Who can view the data?

-• Who handles the network integrity?
+• Who ensures the network integrity?

 map